zuozhenggh/learning-library/analytics-library/adw-oac/oac/oac.md

 ## Introduction

 **Oracle Analytics Cloud** provides the industry's most comprehensive cloud analytics in a single unified platform, including everything from self-service visualization and powerful inline data preparation to enterprise reporting, advanced analytics, and self-learning analytics that deliver proactive insights.

-You are going to use an **Oracle Analytics Cloud** instance to give your end users a self-service approach to analysing the data.
+You are going to use an **Oracle Analytics Cloud** instance to give your end users a self-service approach to analyzing the data.

-In this workshop, you will:
+### Objectives

 - **Create a connection** from Oracle Analytics Cloud to Autonomous Database
-- **Prepare** the dataset
+- **Prepare** a dataset
-- **Create Visualizations** to analyse the data
+- **Create Visualizations** to analyse data

-Estimated workshop Time 1 hour and 15 minutes.
+Estimated Lab Time: 75 minutes

 ## **STEP 1**: Create the connection from Oracle Analytics Cloud to Autonomous Database